-- Note 3: The above does not apply to educators with a final rating of 'Ineffective'; such educators are not eligible for voluntary transfers. - E. Any educator appointed as a special educator must complete three (3) years of service in the Chariho Regional School District as a special educator prior to requesting a voluntary transfer of assignment.
-Request for transfers within the special education certification shall be subject to Section D above. - F. Any educator participating in a Performance Improvement Plan may not post for positions unless displaced or unless the Superintendent grants permission. - G. Educators requesting a voluntary transfer who are on an approved leave of absence must return from that leave to assume the new assignment.
+- E. Any educator appointed as a special educator must complete three (3) years of service in the Chariho Regional School District as a special educator prior to requesting a voluntary transfer of assignment.
+Request for transfers within the special education certification shall be subject to Section D above. - F. Educators initially assigned solely to a career and technical center program must remain in said assignment for the number of years equal to the initial salary step placement unless they have been displaced. - G. Any educator participating in a Performance Improvement Plan may not post for positions unless displaced or unless the Superintendent grants permission.

+- H. Non-tenured educators may not bid for positions outside of their current building assignment unless they have been displaced. - I. Educators requesting a voluntary transfer who are on an approved leave of absence must return from that leave to assume the new assignment.
 The request for voluntary transfer shall be considered null and void if the educator does not return to full-time status and the educator shall be assigned to a new position of record which shall be any position for which he/she is certified.
-In the year of return to full-time status, no further requests for leave during that year will be considered unless covered by the Family Medical Leave Act. - H. Only educators of secondary core academic subjects (English language arts, mathematics, science, social studies) and K-4 elementary classroom educators shall be assigned to buildings.
-All others shall be considered to be district employees. - I. Filling of vacancies: - 1.
-When a B.1. position becomes available the Superintendent shall, in the order noted, post vacancies required to be filled by contract, by law or for Committee approved programs within fifteen (15) days of the approval of the annual budget by voters up through ten (10) days prior to the opening of school for the ensuing school year. - a.
-When a position becomes available from which an educator has been involuntarily transferred, the educator with the highest PSE Score if more than one (1) educator has been involuntarily transferred, shall be notified in writing in order to be given the opportunity to return to his/her former position before such position is posted.
-Where two or more members have identical PSE Scores, the most senior will be reinstated.
-For the purpose of this Section I., the term position shall be defined as follows: - i.
-Elementary: The grade in the building from which the educator was transferred or reassigned. - ii.
-Secondary: The discipline in the building from which the educator was transferred or reassigned. - b.
-Subject to state law, the educator with the highest PSE Score on the recall list, within the area of certification, will be placed next according to the provisions of Article 30.
-Where two or more members have identical PSE Scores, the most senior will be recalled.
+In the year of return to full-time status, no further requests for leave during that year will be considered unless covered by the Family Medical Leave Act. - J. Only educators of secondary core academic subjects (English language arts, mathematics, science, social studies) and K-4 elementary classroom educators shall be assigned to buildings.
+All others shall be considered to be district employees. - K. Filling of vacancies: - 1.
+Vacant positions shall be posted within twenty (20) days of the approval of the annual budget by voters up through ten (10) days prior to the opening of school for the ensuing school year.
+Vacant positions will be filled as follows: - a.
+An educator will be reinstated to the vacant position if he/she was involuntarily transferred from the identical position in the past. - b.
+The educator with the highest PSE Score shall be notified in writing before such position is posted.
+Where two or more members have identical PSE Scores, the most senior will be reinstated. - b.
+Subject to state law, the educator with the highest PSE Score on the reinstatement list will be placed next according to the provisions of Article 29.
+Where two or more members have identical PSE Scores, the most senior will be reinstated. - c.
+The vacant position will be posted and educators expressing a desire for a voluntary transfer will be assigned next according to D. - d.
+A candidate from outside the bargaining unit will be appointed by the Committee. - J. If a request for transfer is denied, it will be for just cause.